 (Intern, Fall 2011)

-To apply for a summer internship: Send a completed internship application along with your resume, cover letter, unofficial transcript and the contact information for 2-3 professional or academic references to the Assistant Director of Public Programs.
+To apply for a spring or fall internship: Send a completed internship application along with your resume, cover letter, unofficial transcript and a letter of recommendation from one academic or professional reference to the Student Programs and Tours Manager.
 Your cover letter should include three departments of interest, and how an internship at the Valentine will impact your future career and/or academic goals.

-Official transcripts, letters of recommendation or other supplemental material smay be emailed to the Assistant Director of Public Programs or mailed to the Valentine:
+Official transcripts, letters of recommendation or other supplemental materials may be emailed to the Student Program and Tours Manager or mailed to the Valentine: